slow-session/wellington.session.nz/regularsession.md

 Recent regular session tunes of the week
 --------

-These are the <span id="tunesCount"></span> tunes we've added over the last few months.
+These are the <span id="tunesCount"></span> tunes we've learned over the last few months.

 <script>
 window.store = {